 6) integrate the trained model with your search engine (indexing time and query time).

 Offering personalised Search Results can bring key value to your organization.
-Personalisation ( in search results) is the ability to provide different ranking, depending on the user who is interacting with the search engine.
-Different approaches can be used to drive the personalisation, from simple strategies to much more complex.
+Personalisation (in search results) is the ability to provide a different ranking, depending on the user who is interacting with the search engine.
+Different approaches can be used to drive personalisation, from simple strategies to much more complex ones.
 One possible example is content based: